ThreeLetters/SuperSQL/README.md

 ```

 #### Cache
-Performance is boosted for a query if an identical query before it (with different values [EG where vals, join, insert]), is made right before
+Performance is boosted for a query if an identical query before it (with different values [EG where vals, join, insert]), is made right before.
+You can also clear the cache by doing: `$SuperSQL->clearCache()`

 ### SELECT
 > **SuperSQL->SELECT($table, $columns, $where[,$join[, $limit);**